Peeling the Onion

 Written for Father’s Day by poetryplusuk

-It was a much smaller one you found in the end,
+It was a smaller but ripe one you found,

-Blood sprang out your foot into the paddy rice field,
+Blood sprang out your sole into paddy field,

 Standing on the bank I was speechless in admiration,

-The railway station was enlarged with the city,
+The railway station had grown with the town,

 You took care of my baby girl and the divorcee’s revenge ,